-The 2014 Vermont General Assembly passed Act 191 and was subsequently signed by the Honorable Peter Shumlin creating the provisions for the relinquishment and storage of firearms, ammunition and weapons when a court orders such relinquishment as part of a relief from abuse order.
+The 2014 Vermont General Assembly passed Act 191 creating the provisions for the relinquishment and storage of firearms, ammunition and weapons when a court orders such relinquishment as part of a relief-from-abuse order.

 Relinquishment and Storage of Firearms

 The statutory provisions of T. 20 § 2307 as passed by both the House and Senate can be found at https://legislature.vermont.gov/statutes/section/20/145/02307.
 The Vermont State Police have compiled a list of federally licensed firearms dealers (FFLs) in the state that are willing to accept firearms for temporary storage due to a protection order or for other safekeeping reasons.

 To locate a facility, please click on one of the firearm icons below in your area.

 If you are experiencing domestic violence involving a family or household member, you may be eligible for a relief-from-abuse order from the Vermont Family Court: https://www.vermontjudiciary.org/family/relief-abuse#forms.
 The court can require the person causing harm to surrender any firearms.
 If the order is granted, the police will serve a copy of the order on the person and request immediate surrender of any firearms.
 Once the firearms are relinquished to law enforcement, the law enforcement agency may store the firearms with a FFL.
 Studies have shown that if you or a loved one have experienced domestic violence, having a firearm in the home greatly increases the risk of homicide.

 If you are concerned about firearms that belong to someone OTHER than a family or household member, a law enforcement agency may be able to obtain a court order called an Extreme Risk Protection Order (ERPO), which requires a gun owner to surrender firearms.
 Only a state’s attorney or the Attorney General's Office may file an ERPO petition.